Army Red football team

 Army Red, also known as Indian Army football team, is one of the football sections that represents the Indian Army.
-The team regularly participates in the Durand Cup, Calcutta Premier Division and various regional tournaments.
+The team regularly participates in the Durand Cup, Calcutta Football League and various regional tournaments.

 History

 Army Red briefly participated in the top division of the Calcutta Football League in 2016.
 In June 2023, the club was placed in the group I, when the Indian Football Association (IFA) announced the merger of both Premier Division A and B of the Calcutta Football League ahead of its 125th edition.